 Chiropractic care for back pain

-Chiropractors use hands-on spinal manipulation and other complementary treatments, the theory being that proper alignment of the body's musculoskeletal structure, particularly the spine, will enable the body to heal itself without surgery or medication.
-Manipulation is used to restore mobility to joints restricted by tissue injury caused by a traumatic event such as falling or by repetitive stress such as sitting without proper back support.
+Chiropractors use hands-on spinal manipulation and other complementary treatments, the theory being that correct alignment of the body's musculoskeletal structure, particularly the spine, will enable the body to heal itself without surgery or medication.
+Manipulation is used to restore movement of joints restricted by tissue injury caused by a traumatic event such as falling or by repetitive stress such as sitting without proper back support.